Phrogz/visual-scxml-editor/README.md

 * Rename state without Inspector
 * Attempting to resize `<parallel>` with no children throws error
 * Marker at the end of transitions with actions do not properly show up on light themes
+* Provide a language snippet for boostrapping an SCXML file

 ### Low Priority